Family Reunification Ireland – Critical Skills Work Permit

 Financial guidelines will apply when applications for family reunification are being assessed.
 The income/salary detail of the sponsor will need to be furnished in the application.

-Family members of Critical Skills Employment Permit holders can seek immigration permission from immigration delivery from their home country.
+Family members of Critical Skills Employment Permit holders can seek immigration permission from immigration delivery from their home country, if from a visa required country on this list.

 Register with Immigration